-In contrast to some of our sister programs at other universities, however, internships are not formally required.
-We recognize some students have already obtained extensive professional experience before entering our program - with prior internships or regular employment - and understand their time may be spent more valuably elsewhere, such as with further language study, elective coursework or study/travel abroad.
+In contrast to some sister programs at other universities, however, internships are not a formal requirement.
+We recognize some students have already acquired extensive professional experience before entering our program - with prior internships or regular employment - and understand their time may be spent more valuably elsewhere, such as with further language study, elective coursework or study/travel abroad.

 The overwhelming majority of Patterson School students pursue internships and our program has an exceptional track record of landing highly competitive, prestigious positions.
-In fact, many of our graduates view their internship experience as one of the highlights of their graduate education; for some it opened the door to life-long employment.
+In fact, many students view their internship experience as one of the highlights of their graduate education; for some it opened the door to life-long career employment.

-A large number of students also undertook internships in Washington at the Departments of State, Commerce, Defense, Energy, and Homeland Security; as well as with Congress, OPIC and CIA.
-Others spread across the United States with business organizations (such as Alltech, Big Ass Fans, Northrop Grumman, Southern US Trade Association, World Trade Centers), NGOs (Sister Cities, Kentucky Refugee Ministries, Nuclear Age Peace Foundation, Transparency International, Council of State Governments, Open Society Institute) and government.
-In 2010 and 2011, Patterson School students were also selected to be among the 26 graduate participants in the Director of National Intelligence's new National Security Analyst International Intelligence Seminar in Washington, DC.
+Students also undertook internships in Washington at the Departments of State, Commerce, Defense, Energy, and Homeland Security; as well as with Congress, USTR, OPIC GAO, and CIA.
+Equally popular are stints at think tanks like CSIS, the CATO Institute, or the Atlantic Council.
+Others students spread across the United States with business organizations (such as Alltech, Gulfstream Aerospace, Northrop Grumman, Sony, World Trade Centers), NGOs (Carter Center, Samaritan's Purse, Sister Cities, Kentucky Refugee Ministries, Nuclear Age Peace Foundation, Transparency International, Council of State Governments, Open Society Institute) and government.

-Students seeking to improve their language abilities over the summer attended Middlebury's Summer Language Institute, and the language institutes at Indiana University and the University of Wisconsin; others studied overseas in venues as varied as China, Japan, Korea, and Egypt.
+Students seeking to improve their language abilities over the summer often attend Middlebury's summer language programs (four students are studying Arabic there in 2016), and the language centers at Arizona State, Indiana University and the University of Wisconsin; others studied overseas in venues as varied as China, Russia, Japan, Korea, Mexico, and Jordan.